spinnaker/spinnaker.github.io/setup/monitoring/index.md

 and [Stackdriver](http://www.stackdriver.com/){:target="\_blank"}.
 The daemon is extensible so that it should be straightforward to add other systems as well.
-In fact, each of the supported systems was provided using the daemon's extension mechanisms -- there are not "native" systems.
+In fact, each of the supported systems was provided using the daemon's extension mechanisms -- there are no "native" systems.

 You can also use the microservice HTTP endpoint `/spectator/metrics` directly to scrape metrics yourself.
 The JSON document structure is